CompThinking20/python-project-Butterfly302/README.md

+def main():
-  The project I proposed is what is a person favorite foods to eat.
+    print "The project I proposed is what is a person favorite foods to eat."
   It took a lot to reach Milestone 1 for me.
 Considering there were some technical difficulties on my end.
   Milestone two was the same way.
 I had to figure it out the best way I could until I was able to get a clear session so that I could complete it.
   Yes the concepts from the lectures were useful but still I had issues because we we're in class.